anole-lang/anole/README.md

 ## To Do

-+ [ ] Remove the default default-argument and add check for less arguments
 + [ ] Implement self any and variant instead of using the standard
 + [ ] Provide debugger
 + [ ] Support multi threads and processes